HenriquesLab/PhotoFiTT/README.md

   mamba activate photofitt
   ```

-- **ONCE PUBLISHED** You can now install the package using pip install or conda as follows:
+- Install the package using pip install or conda as follows:

   - ```
     pip install photofitt